Project photo cataloguer (remote potential)

-We strongly encourage the application of individuals who identify as BIPOC, disabled, 2SLGBTQ+, and/or members of any underrepresented communities.
-If any accommodations in the application or employment process would be helpful, please reach out to us at email@example.com or 506-529-2448.
+We encourage the application of individuals who identify as BIPOC, disabled, 2SLGBTQ+, and/or members of any underrepresented communities.
+We are committed to making any needed accommodations to the fullest extent possible.

 All applications should consist of a current resume accompanied by a cover letter expressing the applicant’s specific interest in this job opportunity and the relevance of their past experience.
-Please send these via email to Archives Manager Anna Krentz at firstname.lastname@example.org.
-All applications must be received by the end of day April 21, 2023.
+Please send these via email to Archives Manager Anna Krentz at email@example.com by November 8, 2023.
+Note that the opening will close once a suitable candidate is found.

 Very interesting history and beautifully maintained.